-This section specifies which internal abatement strategies and/or targets must be in place for entities with annual footprints over 100,000 tCO2e.
+This section specifies which internal abatement strategies and/or targets must be in place for entities with annual footprints over a certain size.

-In order to receive a CarbonNeutral® certification (including entity, product or activity certifications), clients with annual footprints over 100,000 tCO2e must have set one of the approved emission reduction strategies and/or targets set out in Table 15.
+In order to receive a CarbonNeutral® certification (including entity, product or activity certifications), clients with annual company footprints over 100,000 tCO2e must have set one of the approved emission reduction strategies and/or targets set out in Table 17.
 This applies even if the subject of the certification is less than 100,000tCO2e.